solvosci/slv-account/account_move_restricted_group/readme/DESCRIPTION.md

-Restrict creation, edit and delete on tree and form view in account moves
+Restrict creation, edit and delete on account.moves and account.move.line by using check_access_rights()